-Saint of the Day – 23 July – St Bridget of Sweden – Widow, Religious, Mystic, Founder of the Bridgettines nuns and monks- ( 1302 or 1303 at Finsta Castle, Uppsala, Sweden – 23 July 1373 at Rome, Italy of natural causes).
+Saint of the Day – 23 July – St Bridget of Sweden (c 1303-1373) – Widow, Religious, Mystic, Confessor, Founder of the Bridgettines Nuns and Monks, author of “The Pieta” book of devotions.
+Born in 1302 or 1303 at Finsta Castle, Uppsala, Sweden and died on 23 July 1373 at Rome, Italy of natural causes.
 She was buried in 1374 at the Vadstena, Sweden convent she had founded.
 St Bridget was Canonised on 7 October 1391 by Pope Boniface IX.
-Patronage – Europe, Sweden, widows.
+Patronages – Europe, Sweden, widows.
 Attributes – Religious habit, Pilgrim’s hat, staff & bag; crown, writing-book.
 She is one of the six patron saints of Europe, together with Benedict of Nursia, Sts Cyril and Methodius, Catherine of Siena and Edith Stein.

 The most celebrated Saint of Sweden was the daughter of Birger Persson, the Governor and Provincial Judge of Uppland and of Ingeborg Bengtsdotter, who was related to the royal family.
 Bridget was born in Sweden in 1303.
 From the time she was a child, she was greatly devoted to the Passion of Jesus.

 When she was only ten, it is recorded that she had a vision of Jesus on the Cross and heard Him say, “Look at me, my daughter.”

 “Who has treated you like this?” cried little Bridget.

 Jesus answered, “Those who despise me and refuse my love for them.”
 From that moment on, Bridget tried to stop people from offending Jesus.